Table of Contents

 By the same principle under which detailed technical criticism is a form of flattery, failure to provide quality criticism can be a kind of insult.
-I don't mean simply ignoring someone's work, be it proposal, code change, new issue filing, or whatever.
+I don't mean simply ignoring someone's work, be it proposal, code change, new ticket filing, or whatever.
 Unless you explicitly promised a detailed reaction in advance, it's usually okay to simply not react at all.
 People will assume you just didn't have time to say anything.
-But if you do react, don't skimp: take the time to really analyze things, provide concrete examples where appropriate, dig around in the archives to find related posts from the past, etc. Or if you don't have time to put in that kind of effort, but still need to write some sort of brief response, then state the shortcoming openly in your message ("I think there's an issue filed for this, but unfortunately didn't have time to search for it, sorry").
+But if you do react, don't skimp: take the time to really analyze things, provide concrete examples where appropriate, dig around in the archives to find related posts from the past, etc. Or if you don't have time to put in that kind of effort, but still need to write some sort of brief response, then state the shortcoming openly in your message ("I think there's a ticket filed for this, but unfortunately didn't have time to search for it, sorry").
 The main thing is to recognize the existence of the cultural norm, either by fulfilling it or by openly acknowledging that one has fallen short this time.
 Either way, the norm is strengthened.
 But failing to meet that norm, while at the same time not explaining why you failed to meet it, is like saying the topic (and those participating in it) was not worth much of your time.
 Better to show that your time is valuable by being terse than by being lazy.

 There are many other forms of rudeness, of course, but most of them are not specific to free software development, and common sense is a good enough guide to avoid them.
 See also the section called “Nip Rudeness in the Bud” in Chapter 2, Getting Started, if you haven't already.

 There is a region in the human brain devoted specifically to recognizing faces.
 It is known informally as the "fusiform face area," and its capabilities are mostly inborn, not learned.
 It turns out that recognizing individual people is such a crucial survival skill that we have evolved specialized hardware to do it.